The-Shortcut/SignUpForm-LotteryLunch/README.md

-## This project contains sign up functionality for end-users.
+This project contains sign up functionality for end-users.
+The project is built using MDB components (https://mdbootstrap.com/docs/react/forms/basic/).

 ## Install dependencies